elcicd/el-CICD-docs/README.md

 * **root Directory**
 Bootstrap scripts and configuration files.
 * **agent Directory**
 Holds some Dockerfiles for base Jenkins agents that can be optionally used.
+Also contains a script for building all of the default agents.
 * **buildconfigs Directory**
 OKD BuildConfig Templates for all Jenkins pipelines in the system.
 * **builder-steps Directory**
-Holds all utility files for the build supporting each codebases builder, tester, and scanner el-CICD utiltiy.
+Holds the files that define each codebase's builder(s), tester(s), and scanner(s) utilities.
 * **resources Directory**
 A number of script style templates used throughout the system for deploying el-CICD and deploying applications.
 * **templates Directory**
-OKD ConfigMap templates  for microservice and project metadata.
+OKD ConfigMap templates for microservice and project metadata in the form of ConfigMap OKD templates.

 The el-CICD repository is pulled on almost every pipeline run for used of the resources and templates.
+It is also the directory in which bootstrapping Onboarding Automation Servers takes place.

 ## el-CICD-utils Repository